abhisri-shaha/Drum-Kit/README.md

 # Drum Kit

 ## Overview
 Welcome to the Drum Kit project!
-This project is a simple interactive web application that allows users to play different drum sounds by either clicking on the buttons or pressing the corresponding keys on their keyboard.
+This project is a simple interactive website that allows users to play different drum sounds by either clicking on the buttons or pressing the corresponding keys on their keyboard.

 ## Technologies Used